pyeventsourcing/eventsourcing/docs/topics/domain.rst

         name: str

-    # Call the class with a 'name' argument.
+    # Create a new aggregate.
     agg = MyAggregate(name="foo")

     # The aggregate has a 'name' attribute
     assert agg.name == "foo"

-    # The pending event has a 'name' attribute.
+    # The created event has a 'name' attribute.
     pending_events = agg.collect_events()
     pending_events[0].name == "foo"

-    # The pending event can be used to reconstruct the aggregate.
-    copy = pending_events[0].mutate(None)
-    assert copy.name == agg.name

 Optional arguments can be defined by providing default